 Flexible working reform

-This page follows the development of the UK Government’s reform on flexible working rights, which began with the publication of their consultation titled “Making flexible working the default” in September 2021.
+Read about the UK Government’s reform on flexible working rights, including our response to the “Making flexible working the default” consultation.

 Last Modified: 1 December 2021